 Album Score: 13/15

-Speaking of stalking, the best song of this album is “Living Room,” which can be characterized as a delightful, infectious bluegrass stomp.
-The song also happens to be about stalking—about looking into a neighbor’s window over long periods of time and becoming obsessed with their lives. (“My windows look into your bathroom / Where I spend the evening watching you get yourself clean / And I wonder why it is that they left this bathroom so unclean / So unlike me.”)
+Speaking of stalking, the best song of this album is "Living Room," which can be characterized as a delightful, infectious bluegrass stomp.
+The song also happens to be about stalking--about looking into a neighbor's window over long periods of time and becoming obsessed with their lives. ("My windows look into your bathroom / Where I spend the evening watching you get yourself clean / And I wonder why it is that they left this bathroom so unclean / So unlike me.")
 I even remember hearing the song for the first time and it giving me shivers up my spine.
-It’s that catchy.
-Truly, the subject matter is a little bit creepy, but as I said in the previous paragraph of this review, Tegan and Sara are so incredibly likeable that…well, maybe they only obsess about these strangers because they care?
+It's that catchy.
+Truly, the subject matter is a little bit creepy, but as I said in the previous paragraph of this review, Tegan and Sara are so incredibly likeable that--well, obviously they're obsessing about these strangers only because they care.

 And my goodness, the structure of these pop songs is impressive.
 If I were to guess, they were listening pretty heavily to Beatles music, since most of these songs come in immediately with a vocal hook and an interesting instrumental texture, which leads quickly and seamlessly to a differently textured chorus.
 They even sometimes bring in middle-eight sections.
 Also like Beatles music, they cram so much into these songs that it surprises me most of them only last two or three minutes.